nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 2. Mode, minimum price, maximum price and category filters are **optional**.
 If you do not use, please exclude the whole part (for example: exclude ```/min [MIN_PRICE]```)
 3. Minimum and Maximum price must be no less than 0 and no more than 10000
 4. Minimum price must be less than maximum price
+5. Note that price can only have at most 2 decimal places
-5. Category number must be an integer from 1 to 8, (default: 0, which means all categories)
+6. Category number must be an integer from 1 to 8, (default: 0, which means all categories)

 Example of usage: ```sort-items /mode lh /min 1 /max 5 /cat 3```